webfx-project/webfx/CONTRIBUTING.md

 # How to contribute to WebFX

+Thank you so much for your wish to contribute to WebFX.
+There are many areas where you can help.
+We have listed here different ideas, but we are open to your own ideas too.
+We would be very happy if you find a job that meets your wish and skill.

 ## Reporting bugs

 We are aware that there are bugs in the [WebFX kit](webfx-kit), but we don't accept bug reports at the moment (issues are not open).
 The reason is that we have some deep work to do first (see our [roadmap](ROADMAP.md)).
 However, there are some exceptions: